rizo/onix/README.md

 ## OCaml compilers

 The following compiler packages are supported:
-- `ocaml-system`: Use the compiler provided by nixpkgs.
+- `ocaml-system` - Use the compiler provided by nixpkgs.
 This is the default compiler used by onix.
 Using this option avoids building the compiler from scratch.
-- `ocaml-variants`: Build a custom opam compiler.
+- `ocaml-variants` - Build a custom opam compiler.
 Can be used to build [variations of the compiler](https://discuss.ocaml.org/t/experimental-new-layout-for-the-ocaml-variants-packages-in-opam-repository/6779).
-- `ocaml-base-compiler`: Build an opam compiler with vanilla options.
+- `ocaml-base-compiler` - Build an opam compiler with vanilla options.
 This is the compiler normally used by opam.

 Add the compiler package to the `deps` field in your `default.nix` file with any additional compiler options packages: